Bipolar I Basics

 Bipolar I disorder can cause unpredictable high and low mood swings, also known as manic and depressive episodes.

 It’s impossible to predict how long mood episodes may last.
-You might be severely depressed for a brief or extended period of time before entering into a manic episode.
+You might be severely depressed for a brief or extended period of time.
 Mania could last anywhere from a week to months as well.
 You may even experience manic and depressive symptoms at the same time, which is known as a mixed episode.
+Bex and Heidi, two individuals living with bipolar I, shed light on depressive and manic aspects of bipolar I.

 Symptoms to consider talking to your healthcare provider about